-The most fascinating NFL prospect in some years has thrown his name into the draft ring.
+The most fascinating NFL prospect in some years has thrown his name into the draft ring, according to reports from ESPN and NFL Network.

 In two seasons with the Aggies, Manziel captivated the nation with his play and also with his off-field activities as a lightning rod figure in college football.
 He capped off his college career with an incredible performance in the Chick-fil-A Bowl over Duke, throwing for four touchdowns and rushing for another.
 His career totals include throwing for 7,820 yards, 63 touchdowns and 22 interceptions, along with rushing for 2,169 yards and 30 scores.